 - other medical conditions you may have, including any that affect your body’s ability to break down drugs such as Rexulti

-If you have certain medical conditions, you may be prescribed a lower dosage of Rexulti than usual.
+If you have certain medical conditions, your doctor may prescribe a lower dosage of Rexulti than usual.
 These conditions include:

 - moderate to severe liver disease